whitney-to/NaiveTicket/README.md

 	* Buy a ticket from that machine.
 	* Does the printed ticket look different?

+The behavior is similar while printing out the ticket will have different price displayed as the one that was used to initialize the object.

 ### Exercise 2.6
 * Write out what you think the outer wrappers of the `Student` and `LabClass` classes might look like – do not worry about the inner part.

+public class Student {
+    inner part
+}

+public class LabClass{
+    innner part
+}

 ### Exercise 2.7
 Does it matter whether we write<br>